A history of East-the-Water (part 9)

 In 1945 a Royal Canadian Airforce Wellington bomber, “P” Peter, flying from Chivenor, suffered engine failure and crashed in a field near Round Hill (south of the community).
 Colliding with a stone hedge in the process, half its crew of six were killed and one airman was seriously injured.
 A simple monument stands beside the Tarka Trail to recall the event.

 Bideford’s eastern shipyards had been more focused on non-military shipping than the Cleave Houses yard, so it was unusual to find an East-the-Water built boat with a fully military function.
-One such was the Bridesmaid (a ship of 64 tons built by Restarrick's yard).
+One such was the George L. Muir (a ship of 64 tons built by Restarick's yard as Cholmondeley).
 She was converted to serve as one of the 'Q' ships, armed decoy vessels used to entrap enemy submarines.

 27 March 1963 saw the publication of Beeching’s report “The Reshaping of British Railways,” which made the closure of the rail line to Bideford one of its recommendations.
 Thus, 2 October 1965 saw the last passenger service leave Bideford Station, severing a major artery into the town.
 As some demand remained for occasional freight specials, the odd train still used the line, primarily for the transport of clay.

 On 9 Jan 1968 the two halves of Bideford were effectively severed when flood-water in the Torridge caused the collapse of the western end of the Long Bridge.
 A casualty of this incident was the transatlantic telephone cable.
 In 1963 AT&T had laid their third transatlantic telephone cable (TAT-3).
 The appears to have run through East-the Water, across the Long Bridge, and on to plunge below the Atlantic at Widemouth Bay, it continued in service until 1986.